moderntribe/square-one/wp-content/plugins/core/src/Blocks/Middleware/Color_Theme/README.md

 # Color Theme Middleware

-This block middleware adds an ACF swatch field with a number of color choices and then appends that color theme CSS class to a block's model.
+This block middleware adds a centrally configured ACF swatch field with a single source of color choices to the blocks of your choice.
+There are two types of color theme middleware described below.

 ## Color Theme Field Middleware

 [This middleware](Fields/Color_Theme_Field_Middleware.php) injects an accordion field with an ACF swatch for the entire block.
+Paired with the [Color_Theme_Field_Model_Middleware](Models/Color_Theme_Field_Model_Middleware.php), this will automatically merge a configurable color theme CSS class into the model's array of CSS classes (The default is `t-theme-$color-name`) which should automatically be passed to the block's controller `$classes` property.

 ## Color Theme Repeater Field Middleware